rubaspay/rubas/doc/build-freebsd.md

 ```

 #### Wallet Dependencies
-It is not necessary to build wallet functionality to run dashd or the GUI.
+It is not necessary to build wallet functionality to run rubasd or the GUI.
 To enable legacy wallets, you must install `db5`.
-To enable [descriptor wallets](https://github.com/dashpay/dash/blob/master/doc/descriptors.md), `sqlite3` is required.
+To enable [descriptor wallets](https://github.com/rubaspay/rubas/blob/master/doc/descriptors.md), `sqlite3` is required.
 Skip `db5` if you intend to *exclusively* use descriptor wallets

 ###### Legacy Wallet Support
 `db5` is required to enable support for legacy wallets.
 Skip if you don't intend to use legacy wallets